Matching methods for truncation by death problems: Simulation studies

 \section{Simulation studies}

-To assess the performance of the matching-based approach and to compare the proposed estimators to naive approaches and to the weighting-based method \citep{ding2017principal}, we conducted simulation studies.
+We conducted simulation studies to assess the performance of the matching-based approach and to compare the proposed estimators to naive approaches and to the weighting-based method \citep{ding2017principal}.
 The number of simulation repetitions was 1,000 for each simulation scenario.
 The sample size of each simulated dataset was 2,000.
-For the simulations and the data analysis in Section \ref{Sec:Data}, we used the \textbf{R} package \textit{Matching} \citep{sekhon2011Matching}.
+The \textbf{R} package \texttt{Matching} \citep{sekhon2011Matching} was used for the matching process.
+Technical details, simulation parameters, and additional results are given in Section C of the Web Appendix.